DoD-Platform-One/bigbang/base/about.md

 1. Query Gitlab's API for that `bigbang`'s least recent release, grab the release notes.
 1. Checkout that release of `bigbang`.
 1. Use `bigbang/chart/values.yaml` as the source of truth for each package's version for that release.
-1. Copy each packages' docs over, reformatting `CHANGELOG`s.
+1. Copy each packages' docs over.
 1. Copy `bigbang/charter` and `bigbang/docs` over.
+1. Reformat Helm docs contained in the `README`s.
+Creates a separate `values.md` file that is accessible via site search.
 1. Build that version of the docs.
 1. Repeat steps 4-9 for each version specified.